Justin-Diner/AccioBnB/README.md

 ```

 # Google Maps
-The application utlizes Google Maps in two areas: (1) on the initial listings/index page and on each individual listing show page.
-On the listings/index page, Google Maps is available through the push of a button that is centered on the bottom.
-When a user clicks the button, it changes to the map on a fixed view.
-The map displays the price of each listing on the map and links to that individual listing's show page.
-This is exactly what Airbnb does as well.
-On the listing show page, there is an area with a Google Map that shows approximately where the location will be.
-A custom Google Maps InfoWindow is used to display the text "Exact Portkey location procided after booking."
+The application utlizes Google Maps in two areas: (1) on the initial listings/index page and (2) on each individual listing show page.
+On the listings/index page, Google Maps is available through the push of a button centered on the bottom of the page.
+When a user clicks the button, the map is diplayed with a fixed view covering the listings index.
+The map displays the price of each listing from the listing's index and links to that individual listing's show page.
+This is exactly what Airbnb does.

+Second, on the listing show page, there is an area with a Google Map that shows approximately where the location will be.
+There is a small easter egg for those who hover over the custom Google Maps InfoWindow, where it displays text stating "Exact Portkey location procided after booking."

 ```js
 const GMap = () => {